The best wireless headsets for Xbox Series X you can get today.

 - Some connection issues

-40mm drivers are tuned for accuracy so that you’ll hear every little detail around you.
-For 3D sound immersion, SteelSeries Arctis 9X is using Windows Sonic Spatial Audio.
+40mm drivers have an accurate sound profile so that you’ll hear every little detail around you.
+For 3D game audio, SteelSeries Arctis 9X is using Windows Sonic Spatial Audio.

 SteelSeries Arctis 9X is a beautifully made headset.
 A mixture of durable steel and gentle woven fabric makes for truly premium user experience.

-Despite all that, the SteelSeries Arctis 9X are very lightweight, and thanks to an easily adjustable headband, impressively comfortable.
+Despite all that, the SteelSeries Arctis 9X have a lightweight design, and thanks to an easily adjustable headband, they’re incredibly comfortable.

 3. LucidSound LS50X

-LucidSound flagship headset that is specially designed to work with Xbox One and Xbox Series X next-generation consoles.
+LucidSound best headset that is designed specifically to work with Xbox One and all next-generation consoles in the Xbox family.

 - Excellent build quality